Linear Response for pseudo-Hermitian Hamiltonian Systems: Application to PT-Symmetric Qubits: Conclusion

 \section{Conclusion}

 In conclusion, we have studied in detail the quantum dynamics of qubits systems whose behavior is governed by the \textit{PT}-symmetric non-Hermitian Hamiltonian.
-In particular, extending the famous Kubo linear response theory to pseudo-Hermitian Hamiltonian (pHH) systems we derive the general expressions for the temporal quantum-mechanical correlation function $C(t)$ and the time-dependent dynamic susceptibility $\chi(t) \propto \text{Im}~C(t)$ (see Eq. (\ref{eq: Correlationfunction})) determining the response of pHH systems to a small time-dependent perturbation.
+In particular, extending the famous Kubo linear response theory to pseudo-Hermitian Hamiltonian (pHH) systems we derive the general expressions for the temporal quantum-mechanical correlation function $C(t)$ and the time-dependent dynamic susceptibility $\chi(t) \propto \text{Im}~C(t)$ (see Eq. (\ref{eq: Correlationfunction})), determining the response of pHH systems to a small time-dependent perturbation, and identify various transitions between different states.
+Their amplitudes, however, are subjects of further normalization by $\langle \Psi(t)|\hat{\mathds{1}}|\Psi(t) \rangle_0$.

 Next we have applied the elaborated generic theory to a study of the quantum dynamics of two $PT$-symmetric quantum systems: a single qubit and two interacting qubits.
 In such systems the $PT$-symmetry was introduced in a standard way through the gain and loss exactly compensating each other.
 For both systems we observed the variety of \textit{PT}-symmetry unbroken and broken quantum phases, identify the quantum phase transitions between them as the parameters of gain/loss $\gamma$ and interaction strength $g$ vary.
 We derive a complete $\gamma-g$ phase diagram for two $PT$-symmetric interacting qubits.
 A peculiar result we obtain is that for two biased \textit{PT}-symmetric qubits the excited eigenstates show the \textit{ PT}-symmetry broken behavior even in the absence of the interaction between the qubits.